Palace Theatre, Westcliff-on-Sea: Financial crisis and redevelopment

 Crisis came to the Palace in 1969 when money problems mounted and Haymarket Stage Productions announced their final show – The Last Laugh, and the theatre then shut.
 The Palace Theatre Club swung into action and over 2000 signed a petition which was presented to the Council together with 1400 letters in support of the club's campaign.
 A protest march through the streets was held.

 As a result, in 1970 Southend Borough Council set up the Palace Theatre Trust which registered as a charity secured the task of establishing a repertory theatre in Southend.
 Ray Cooney opened the theatre with a production of Spider's Web, and thereafter the repertory seasons were produced under three successive artistic directors: Tony Clayton, Leslie Lawton and Christopher Dunham, the last of whom spent over 25 years at the theatre.

 In 1973 Southend Council made generous donations to the Trust and the theatre was extensively redecorated.

 The theatre was designated as a Grade II listed building on 23 August 1974.

-In 1980 the theatre had an opportunity to obtain the property adjoining the west of the building and with considerable help from the Appeal committee set up to raise funds for the redevelopment, lead by John F Dixon, half the cost supplied by Southend Council and a contribution from the Arts Council of England, the foyer, courtyard, workshop and wardrobe were built together with the Dixon Studio – a smaller auditorium with space for up to 100 patrons.
+In 1980 the theatre had an opportunity to obtain the property adjoining the west of the building and with considerable help from the Appeal committee set up to raise funds for the redevelopment, led by John F Dixon, half the cost supplied by Southend Council and a contribution from the Arts Council of England, the foyer, courtyard, workshop and wardrobe were built together with the Dixon Studio – a smaller auditorium with space for up to 100 patrons.
 The box office was moved to the new foyer which contains a large public bar and a small bistro.
 The alterations had cost £314,000.
 The Palace re-opened in 1982 as the Palace Theatre Centre with a Gala Night performance of Cabaret.
 In September of that year the Dixon opened with Duct for One.

 In 1986 the theatre was re-wired and in 1987 it closed for three months whilst the main auditorium was restored to its Edwardian splendour.
 Some areas of seating were reupholstered, lighting upgraded and a new carpet with the theatre's own logo laid in the foyer.
 This was rather appropriate, for in October 1987 the theatre celebrated its 75th birthday.
 On 21 October 1992 the theatre celebrated its 80th birthday with a play specially commissioned.
 It was written by Michael Wilcox who spent his childhood in Westcliff.
 The incidental music was provided by Barrington Pheloung, a local composer.